 The use of a record mnemonic for a parameterized record must match its declaration, both in the order and the structure of the parameters.
 In this regard, it should be noted particularly by experienced functional programmers that there is a firm distinction in this language between a second order parameterized record and a first order record parameterized by a pair.
-That is, is not semantically equivalent to where x matches the size or arity of the parameter.
-That is, if rec were declared then the value of x should be a pair, so that its left side can be instantiated as "a" and its right side as "b".
-If rec were declared as then \times should be a list of length three.
-If dummy variables occur in nested tuples or lists, the parameter should have a similar form.
+That is, is not semantically equivalent to rec ("a","b") :: ...